unswexplains/unswexplains.github.io/c25085f20431/content.md

-%% $ The problem with small samples %%
+%% The problem with small samples %%

-# Kidney cancer study
+# A kidney cancer study

-A study of the incidence of kidney cancer in the 3,141 counties of the United States.
-Counties with the lowest rate of kidney cancer: mostly rural, sparsely populated.
+A study of the incidence of kidney cancer in the 3,141 counties of the United States once showed that the counties with the lowest rate of kidney cancer were mostly rural and sparsely populated.
+(See Wainer, H., & Zwerling, H. L. (2006).
+Evidence That Smaller Schools Do Not Improve Student Achievement. *Phi Delta Kappan, 88*(4), 300–303.
+Also see Chapter 10 of "Thinking, fast and slow", by Daniel Kahneman.)

 Why might that be?

-# Causal explanations

-You're probably looking for a causal explanation.
-We look for a causal explanation - clean living: no air or water pollution, fresh food without additives.
+# A causal explanation?

+If you're like most people, you'll have assumed that being rural and sparsely populated must somehow prevent kidney cancer, and you're busily thinking of a causal mechanism: perhaps it's the clean air and water, fresh food, and physical lifestyle?

-But, the conties with the highest rates of kidney cancer: mostly rural, sparsely populated.
-Again look for causal explanations: poor access to medical care, high fat diet, alcohol, tobacco.
+But now, a twist.
+The study also showed that the counties with the *highest* rates of kidney cancer were also mostly rural and sparsely populated.
+Why might that be?

-But both cannot be right!
+It's tempting to think, again, that being rural and sparsely populated must somehow *cause* kidney cancer: perhaps it's the high fat diet, smoking, drinking, and poor access to medical care?

+But we can't have it both ways: it can't be that being rural and sparsely populated both prevents *and* causes kidney cancer.

 What's going on?

-Example from Howard Wainer and Harris Zwerling.

-# Small samples
+# Or just small samples?

-There's another explanation of what's going on in this study.
-It's because the counties are small.
-The problem with small samples is that they are more likley to have extreme proportions.
+Here's another possibility: there's nothing causal going on; rather, it's a statistical phenomenon.
+It's because they're *small* that these counties have both the lowest and highest rates of kidney cancer.
+And that's because small samples are more likely than large samples to have extreme proportions.

-We can see this by considering an extreme case - a county of just one person.
+Why are small samples more likely to have extreme proportions?

 Suppose that the real rate of kidney cancer is 50%, uniform across the country.
-So, pick any person at random and they are 50% likely to have it, 50% not.
+That is, if we were to choose a person at random, they're 50% likely to have kidney cancer, 50% likely to not.

-Suppose a county has just one person.
-The proportion of the county with kidney cancer is either 100% (if this person has it) or 0% (if this person doesn't have it).
-It will definitely be an extreme value.
-Every county with just one person will have an extreme value.
+Suppose, to start with an extreme case, that a county has just one person.
+Then the proportion of the county with kidney cancer is either 100% or 0%.
+It's 100% if this person has kidney cancer, 0% if not.
 Here are the possibilities in a table:

 ```
 Person    Proportion